 All entering students who are judged to be in need of remedial reading and/ or writing must enroll at once in the appropriate course(s).
 The writing proficiency course (ENG 011) must be passed before a student qualifies to take the required core courses in English.
-A student who is required to enroll in a reading course must pass the course (or required sequence of courses) in order to be ranked as a sophomore in the College.
+This is also true of mathematics.